 Because the cost of building a darkroom can vary so much, there are many considerations to think about.
 Saving money on the equipment and space will have the most impact on the overall cost.
 Before we dive into what you need to start your darkroom, here is a quick recap of what a darkroom is and what it’s used for, followed by money-saving tips, and other alternatives to an at-home darkroom.

 What Is A Darkroom?
 What Is It Used For?

 A darkroom is a dedicated space used to developing film, printing photographs from photographic film, and manipulating either film or prints.
-It is completely dark so it will not affect the light-sensitive film when placing in the development tank when used processing film or it can have a faint red or amber light since the black and white photographic paper isn’t affected by this wavelength.
-See another one of my articles for more about why red is used.
-However, when processing photographic color paper it should be completely dark.
-You can find several pieces of equipment used in the darkroom including a photographic negative enlarger, trays of developing chemicals, and running water.
+It is completely dark so it will not affect the light-sensitive film when placing in the development tank when used processing film or it can have a faint red or amber light since the black and white photographic paper isn’t affected by this wavelength (see this article for more about why red is used and what other colors can be used).
+However, when processing photographic color paper it should be completely dark since color paper is sensitive to all color wavelengths.

 What Do You Need to Start a Darkroom?

 To start your darkroom, you need a take into account a few things: layout and equipment.
 The layout of your darkroom should be planned for ease of use and practicality.
 The essential layout of the darkroom should include two specific areas and proper ventilation.

 The layout of a darkroom includes:

 - Wet workspace – This side of your darkroom usually has a sink and all of the chemicals prepared for processing and developing photographs.